-Before taking core courses, students will be required to complete a few prerequisites, including introduction to marketing, introduction to 2-D art and design, and introductory typography.
-Once these prerequisites have been completed, students can expect to take courses in advertising fundamentals, managing advertisements and promotions, media programming, advertising copywriting, layout design, and marketing research.
-Students are encouraged to take elective courses, like raster-image and vector-image development, video and audio production, media law, and global marketing.
+Before taking core courses, students will be required to complete a few prerequisites, including introduction to marketing and introductory typography.
+Once these prerequisites have been completed, students can expect to take courses in visual technology, media metrics, consumer behavior, marketing communications, and marketing research.
+Students are encouraged to take elective courses, like multicam production, media law, and online marketing.

 Bachelor of Arts in Journalism and Promotional Communication

 Those who decide to major in journalism and promotional communication at Cleveland State can decide upon an area of concentration; both journalism and integrated promotional communication are options.
-In addition to general education courses, students must complete a core group of communications courses, including coursework in communication principles, media writing, and mass media.
+In addition to general education courses, students must complete a core group of communications courses, including coursework in media writing and mass media.

 Baldwin Wallace University

 Baldwin Wallace University's Department of Communication Arts & Sciences is focused on providing students with both an education as well as real-world connections in the industry.
 The department offers networking opportunities through the International Association of Business Communicators (IABC) and the Public Relations Society of America (PRSA).
 Students can also get real-world experience by completing an internship and becoming involved in the department's PR Club.
 Graduates may find work in media relations, community relations, event planning, fundraising, and human resources.